-The Segera Mission was started by Rev. Carlton Gleason 12 years ago, after he first visited Kenya in 1998 and saw the tremendous needs.
-Rev. Gleason, called “Pappy” by all that knew him, started a medical clinic, a school, a feeding program for widows and orphans and a mission outreach program in a remote area 40 miles from Mount Kenya in Northern Central Kenya.
+The Segera Mission was founded by Rev. Carlton Gleason in 2002, after first visiting Kenya 4 years earlier and seeing the tremendous needs.
+At the amazing age of 88, Rev. Gleason, called “Pappy” by all that knew him, started a medical clinic, a school, a feeding program for widows and orphans, and a mission outreach program in a remote area 40 miles from Mount Kenya in Northern Central Kenya.
 He died there at age 94 leaving behind a legacy of caring and love to the poorest of the poor.

 We hope you will help us carry on that legacy:

-- Segera Clinic provides the only medical care for 600 square miles serving an area of more than 10,000 people.
+- Segera Clinic provides the only medical care for over 400 square miles, serving more than 17,000 people.

-- Segera School is educating more than 150 children in preschool, kindergarten and first grade.
-In addition to education and books, these children also receive a school uniform, and one meal a day – for many, the ONLY meal of the day.
+- Segera School is educating more than 300 children in grades Nursery, Pre-Unit, and 1 – 7.
+In addition to education and books, these children also receive a school uniform and one meal a day — for many, the ONLY meal of the day.

-- Segera Feeding Program – although most of the local people are desperately poor, the poorest of the poor are the orphans, often AIDS orphans, who are often living with their aging grandmother.
+- Segera Feeding Program Although most of the local people are desperately poor, the poorest of the poor are the orphans, often AIDS orphans, who are usually living with their aging grandmother.
 We feed about 400 people who truly have no other hope.
-During times of famine, this number often triples.
+During times of famine, this number can triple.